UKHomeOffice/cop-translation-plugin/README.md

 Using the logged in user's credentials the service will create a data context which will be used to resolve the json path expressions.
 Data resolvers will consist of:

 1. Keycloak
-2. User and Staff Attributes
+2. Staff Attributes
 3. Teams
 4. Reference data
 5. Environment contexts (URL resolutions)
+6. Process and task variables

 **_All endpoints are protected using Keycloak_**